CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_2a7.md

 In the first two sessions (7.1 and 7.2) the team has discussed about both publisher and consumer gains:

-### Consumer gains and comments:
+### Consumer potential gains and comments:
-- It will improve service levels.
-It’s the system (blockchain) doing it automatically, not the publisher collecting the data.
-- More ownership and control of the consumer’s digital identity/data.
+- It will improve user agency over personal data by putting permissions in the hands of users and therefore improve the data value exchange between consumer and publisher.
+This is because as the system (blockchain) stores user engagement data _on behalf of the user_ - as opposed to it being collected and stored by each publisher.
 - Badging for Tier-1 benefits: chat with editors, meetings, recommendations, etc.
 - Increasing loyalty by the read to learn incentive using smart contracts automatically.
 - The incentive should have a genuine value for users.
 Users may not care about fancy NFTs, or tokens with little value.